Laundry detergent recalled over possible bacterial contamination

-HOUSTON — Around 14,000 bottles of laundry detergent are being recalled because they may be contaminated with bacteria.
+HOUSTON (WXIN) – Around 14,000 bottles of laundry detergent are being recalled because it may be contaminated with bacteria.

 The Consumer Product Safety Commission said the recall involves Art of Green Free and Clear laundry detergent and Zen Lavender Garden laundry detergent.
 The laundry detergent was sold at Save Mart, Lucky and Food Maxx regional stores and online at Amazon.com from April 2022 through October 2022.